 She’s become a lot more valiant in standing up for herself and pushing the medical field for a response and reaction of substance.
 She won’t beat around the bush when communicating - she gets succinctly and confidently straight to the point.
 She thinks her conditions have taught her to be more diplomatic - to better understand how she can handle a situation to get the outcome her health needs.
 She’s an articulate, confident and calming speaker - she isn’t prone to hyperbole but instead discusses the brutality of her condition with eloquence and a matter-of-factness.
 In Hebe’s words, she wasn’t a push-over before all this, but it’s certainly given her a tough skin and means she can handle a lot.
 Another positive that has taken her by surprise is that she’s not fussed about what people think of her.
 She’s not making an effort to always be the cool Hebe.
 She still loves experimenting with make-up, but she genuinely doesn’t care about projecting a certain look.

-How can collagen help you?
+How might collagen help you?
 Find out on our blog.

 It’s still early days to know if her surgery (which took place in June 2019) will deliver the long-term results she hopes, but her mind has started to shift towards other women in her position.
 Whilst she’s been fighting for years and the end of the battle isn’t in sight, it might now be time to take this further and more broadly, to put her experience, knowledge and skills to use so that she and her fellow female sufferers can take a stand against a system designed by men for men enabling these women’s health conditions to get the societal respect they deserve.